Chrysler New Yorker: 1957–1959

-The 1957 model year Chrysler cars were redesigned with Virgil Exner's "Forward Look" at the cost of $300 million when Chrysler took on a loan in 1954 from Prudential Insurance to pay for expansion and updated car designs.
-The New Yorker sported fins that swept up from just behind the front doors.
-Its Hemi V8 was increased to 392 cuin and 325 hp.
+The 1957 Chrysler cars were redesigned with Virgil Exner's "Forward Look", which cost $300 million when Chrysler took on a loan from Prudential Insurance in 1954 to pay for expansion and updated car designs.
+The New Yorker sported fins that swept up from just behind the front doors, and its Hemi V8 was increased to 392 cuin and 325 hp.
 The TorqueFlite three-speed automatic transmission and a Torsion-Aire torsion bar front suspension were standard.

 Early model year production had single headlamps with quad headlamps optional where state regulations permitted them.
 The single headlamps were dropped later in the year.
 A total of 10,948 New Yorkers were built, 1,049 of them convertibles.

 The 1958 New Yorker received new body-side trim and smaller taillights.
-The Hemi output was up again, to 345 hp.
+The Hemi output was increased again to 345 hp.
 "Auto-Pilot" cruise control was introduced.
 Sales decreased due to the recession of 1958.
 The convertible model was still available, with only 666 made.
-The reputation of Chrysler cars became tainted because of rust problems caused by rushed production and testing.
+The reputation of Chrysler cars became tainted due to rust problems caused by rushed production and testing.

-The FirePower Hemi V8 was replaced in 1959 New Yorkers by a new, less expensive to produce wedge head 413 cuin 350 hp Golden Lion V8.
+The FirePower Hemi V8 in 1959 New Yorkers was replaced by a new, less expensive to produce wedge head 413 cuin 350 hp Golden Lion V8.
 Tailfins and the front end were altered.
-With the departure of the Hemi the New Yorker line was repositioned as a luxury car with styling similar to the Imperial of 1958.
+With the departure of the Hemi, the New Yorker line was repositioned as a luxury car with styling similar to the 1958 Imperial.